|

 The nextnano³ results are in nice agreement with the Fig. 6.4 of Paul

-Harrison's book although we use a simpler trial wavefunction with only one
+Harrison's book although we use a simpler trial wave function with only one

 variational parameter.